-Does Not Meet Expectations Meets Expectations Exceeds Expectations 1 2 3 1 2 history of academic failure, conflict at home, missed meals, lack of sleep, history or problems with peers, etc.) 4.
+Does Not Meet Expectations Meets Expectations Exceeds Expectations home, missed meals, lack of sleep, history or problems with peers, etc.) 4.
 The consequence 5.
-Reinforcers and preferences 3 3.
-Setting events (specific conditions that make the problem behavior worse including sensory impairments, physical and health issues, missed medication, history of academic failure, conflict at home, missed meals, lack of sleep, history or problems with peers, etc.) 4.
+Reinforcers and preferences problem behavior worse including sensory impairments, physical and health issues, missed medication, history of academic failure, conflict at home, missed meals, lack of sleep, history or problems with peers, etc.) 4.
 The consequence 5.
 Reinforcers and preferences 6.
 Student goals and expectations (with emphasis on realistic personal and social behavior goals) 7.
 What interventions have already been tried (What works?
 What doesn't work?)
-8. Any other pertinent information (variations in beliefs, traditions, and values across and within cultures and their effects of relationships, family systems and the role of families in Direct Assessment of Candidate does not conducts behavior Candidate conducts behavior assessment supporting behavior and development, and instructional support and adaptations as related to the needs of the individual).
-Candidate conducts behavior assessment Behavior CEC/IIC Standard 6 assessment practices within the CEC Code of Ethics and other standards of the profession practices within the CEC Code of Ethics and other standards of the profession. practices within the CEC Code of Ethics and other standards of the profession and reflects on their own assessment practices to improve instruction and guide professional growth.
-Operational Definition of Candidate does not use knowledge of Candidate uses knowledge of Candidate uses knowledge of Problem measurement principles and practice to measurement principles and practices to measurement principles and practices to Behavior interpret assessment results thereby interpret assessment results and interpret assessment results and CEC/IIC Standard 4 providing an incomplete operational identifies and provides a clear identifies, provides a clear operational definition of the problem behavior or operational definition of the problem definition of the problem behavior, and
+8. Any other pertinent information (variations in beliefs, traditions, and values across and within cultures and their effects of relationships, family systems and the role of families in supporting behavior and development, and instructional support and adaptations as related to the needs of the individual).
+Direct Assessment of Behavior CEC/IIC Standard 6 Candidate does not conducts behavior assessment practices within the CEC Code of Ethics and other standards of the profession Candidate conducts behavior assessment practices within the CEC Code of Ethics and other standards of the profession.
+Candidate conducts behavior assessment practices within the CEC Code of Ethics and other standards of the profession and reflects on their own assessment practices to improve instruction and guide professional growth.
+Operational Definition of Problem Behavior CEC/IIC Standard 4 Candidate does not use knowledge of measurement principles and practice to interpret assessment results thereby providing an incomplete operational definition of the problem behavior or provides Candidate uses knowledge of measurement principles and practices to interpret assessment results and identifies and provides a clear operational definition of the problem behavior and provides responses for the Candidate uses knowledge of measurement principles and practices to interpret assessment results and identifies, provides a clear operational definition of the problem behavior, and provides responses for the